 If you are like me and you run a web design studio or a home-based business, then you’ll find that working from home has many benefits.
 There are no set working hours.
 You can pretty much take a vacation when you feel like it.
 And if you want to take the day off, you don’t need to clear it with your boss.

-In reality though there are many challenges that face a home worker.
+In reality, though there are many challenges that face a home worker.
 And if you are a working mum or working dad then the challenges may be even greater.
-You need to be focused, disciplined and have a certain level of drive and luck.
-But of course, staying healthy and happy is one of the most important things.
+Here are my top tips based on my real-life experiments and what works for me.

 1. When you wake up

 After laying flat for 8 hours, your body can sometimes feel stiff, sluggish and dehydrated.
 So stay healthy and kick-start your day by drinking a large glass of water, preferably at room temperature.

 Our bodies are made up of 60% water and it helps to keep us in tip-top condition by energizing our muscles, keeping our skin looking good and aiding numerous other bodily functions.